apache/kylin/website/_docs/tutorial/tableau_91.md

 ![](/images/tutorial/odbc/tableau_91/7.png)

 ### More

-Please refer to [Kylin and Tableau Tutorial](./tableau.html) for more detail.
+- Please refer to [Kylin and Tableau Tutorial](./tableau.html) for more detail.
+- Here is a good tutorial written by Alberto Ramon Portoles (a.ramonportoles@gmail.com): [KylinWithTableau](https://github.com/albertoRamon/Kylin/tree/master/KylinWithTableau)